dahlia-lib/spec/README.md

 - printable: preferably in a way that produces valid syntax, e.g.:
   - Python: `Dahlia(depth=Depth.HIGH, no_reset=False, marker='&')`
   - Swift: `Dahlia(depth: Depth.high, no_reset: false, marker: '&')`

+Target languages CAN provide default parameter values.
+If they do, they SHOULD stick to defaults in the above code block.

 ---